 If you become disabled, you can request a distribution of your account, subject to the terms of the funding vehicles you have chosen.
 For purposes of the Plan, "disability" shall have the meaning provided in the investment contracts for the funding vehicles you have chosen.
-If not defined in the investment contracts, you are considered disabled if you are unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or to be of long continued and indefinite duration.
+If not defined in the investment contracts, disabled means unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or to be of long continued and indefinite duration.
 The permanence and degree of such impairment shall be supported by medical evidence.
 You will need to show proof of disability in the form and manner that the Plan Administrator may require.